H. L. Verma

 H. L. Verma is an Indian educational administrator.
-He is presently serving as Vice-Chancellor of Baba Mastnath University since April 2024.
+He previously worked as Vice-Chancellor (2015–20) in Jagan Nath University, NCR.
+Bahadurgarh, Haryana and President (Vice-Chancellor, 2020–24), at Jagannath University, Jaipur and also served as Vice-Chancellor of Baba Mastnath University (April 2024-2025).

 Career

-He has five decades of academic experience and has worked in various educational institutions in various capacities.
+He has over five decades of academic experience and has served in various educational institutions in various capacities.
+He began his teaching career on 2 August 1976 at Patel Memorial National College, Rajpura, Punjab, an affiliated college of Punjabi University, Patiala.

-He previously worked as Vice-Chancellor (2015-20) in Jagan Nath University, NCR.
-Bahadurgarh, Haryana and President (Vice-Chancellor, 2020-24), at Jagannath University, Jaipur.
 He has also served as Pro Vice-Chancellor (2000-2003), in Guru Jambheshwar University of Science and Technology as Professor & Dean of Management (1996-2013) and Pro- Vice Chancellor (2013-2014), in Apeejay Satya University as a Reader & Head, Department of Commerce Maharshi Dayanand University (1988–96) at Regional Center Rewari now Indira Gandhi University, Meerpur, Rewari.

 He was a lecturer in the Department of Commerce Kurukshetra University (1984–88) and served as a lecturer in degree colleges from 1976 to 1984.
 He authored 12 books and published 63 research papers.

 He was born in Sandaur in District Sangrur, Punjab.
 H. L. Verma is also known as Harbans Lal Verma.